Business Development Adds Valuable Perspective and Process to Firm M&A

 Firms should identify practices that align with existing clients.
 This approach will not only help define a natural line of business and allow you to grow with your clients; it will also help retain clients and deepen the core set of expertise already found in your firm.

-Business development professionals have a natural role to play as part of a firm’s M&A process.
+Business development professionals have a natural role to play as part of a firm’s mergers and acquisitions process.
 While building firm revenue through a successful merger or acquisition may appear different than a traditional sales “win,” the process and results share many themes and traits.
 The objective is to find a strategic fit that helps firms grow in a sustainable way.

-At Los Angeles-based Green Hasson Janks, the marketing and business development role works closely with the managing partner and executive committee to identify and plan for potential M&A activity.
-According to Managing Partner Tom Barry and Chief Marketing & Strategy Officer & Partner, Mari-Anne Kehler, there are three main areas where business development plays a key role in M&A.
+At Los Angeles-based Green Hasson Janks, the marketing and business development role works closely with the managing partner and executive committee to identify and plan for potential mergers and acquisitions activity.
+According to Managing Partner Tom Barry and Chief Marketing & Strategy Officer & Partner, Mari-Anne Kehler, there are three main areas where business development plays a key role in mergers and acquisitions.

-Barry clearly feels that business development should be involved from the very beginning of any M&A planning discussion; a statement Kehler agrees with completely.
+Barry clearly feels that business development should be involved from the very beginning of any mergers and acquisitions planning discussion; a statement Kehler agrees with completely.

 “The business development professional, in our case Mari-Anne, brings a fresh perspective on mergers that differs from the way our accounting minds traditionally think about buying a practice,” Barry said.